INF-YT/INF-YTimetab/README.md

-[MyED 2."oh"](https://github.com/inf1yt/don), the INF-YTimetable produces a standard [ical](http://en.wikipedia.org/wiki/Icalendar) calendar file from a list of your courses, allowing you to import your lecture timetable into almost any Calendar application, including Google Calendar, Outlook, and that slide phone you've kept since 2006.
+[MyED 2."oh"](https://github.com/inf1yt/don), the INF-YTimetable produces a standard [ical](http://en.wikipedia.org/wiki/Icalendar) calendar file from a list of your courses, allowing you to import your lecture timetable into almost any Calendar application, including Google Calendar, Outlook, and probably that slide phone you've kept since 2006.

+A bit better than an HTML page, non?